The course has 3 basic requirements

 However, nearly every New Testament translation of today follows the traditional translations of words of the earlier versions.
 These were published centuries before the evidence from the papyri and inscriptions revealed to us the meanings of numerous New Testament words.

 Theological bias can influence Bible translators to err from translating correctly.
 For example, the straightforward Greek sentence of 1 Cor.
 11:10 which simply states that a woman ought to show her own authority on her head has been completely altered in most Bible versions to state that a woman must wear a covering (the word “veil” does not appear in the Greek) to show she is under a man’s authority.
 The Greek sentence does not mention a man or husband.

 The King James Version changed the female names Junia and Nympha to masculine names, reversed the order of “mother and brothers”, reversed the order of Priscilla (woman) and Aquila (man) when the couple was presented in a teaching context, and added the words “a man” to a sentence about a woman being in a position of responsibility.
 It is then not surprising that their social context, that is, the way in which women were viewed in their culture, impacted upon the way they chose to translate.
-Of course, this applies to bias in all areas, not just to women passages.
+Of course, this applies to bias in all areas and not only to those passages about women.

-The translations of most New Testament versions are based to a large degree on mistranslation of Greek word meaning.
-Most available translations do not regard the abundant evidence for word meaning supplied in recent years by the papyri and inscriptions and thus in many cases present a far from accurate translation of the New Testament.’
+The translations of most New Testament versions are based to a large degree on the mistranslation of Greek word meanings.
+Most available translations do not regard the abundant evidence for word meaning supplied in recent years by the papyri and inscriptions; thus in many cases present a far from accurate translation of the New Testament.’

 Dr A. Nyland: taken from Introduction, The Source New Testament with Extensive Notes